-Make Your Course Accessible
+Making Your Course Accessible

-Universal Design and Accessibility
+Teaching Materials and Accessibility

 Please note that the Office for Disability Services (ODS) ensures that students receive appropriate accommodations regarding their specific needs.
-UDL does not serve that function.

 Best practices for Content Accessibility